medcat.utils.relation_extraction.rel_dataset

 Classes

-DataLoader by default constructs a index sampler that yields integral indices.
-To make it work with a map-style dataset with non-integral indices/keys, a custom sampler must be provided.
+DataLoaderby default constructs an index sampler that yields integral indices.
+To make it work with a map-style dataset with non-integral indices/keys, a custom sampler must be provided.- Parameters:

-MedCAT exports or Spacy Documents (assuming the documents got generated by MedCAT, if they did not then please set the required paramenters manually to match MedCAT output, see /medcat/cat.py#_add_nested_ent)
+MedCAT exports or Spacy Documents (assuming the documents got generated by MedCAT, if they did not then please set the required parameters manually to match MedCAT output, see /medcat/cat.py#_add_nested_ent)

 If you are using this to create relations from CSV it is assumed that your entities/concepts of interest are surrounded by the special tokens, see create_base_relations_from_csv doc.

-• tokenizer (TokenizerWrapperBERT) – okenizer used to generate token ids from input text
+tokenizer (BaseTokenizerWrapper_RelationExtraction) – tokenizer used to generate token ids from input text

 Util function, should be used if you want to train from spacy docs